 There is no single right way to choose music for a funeral or memorial service.
 In addition to the treasured classics and hymns that are part of many ceremonies, John has also played and sung songs by The Beatles, George Strait, Pink Floyd, The Talking Heads and Tracy Chapman for services in recent years.
 People no longer feel compelled to choose music that is sombre and staid for their loved ones funerals.
 It is now common to include favorite songs or songs by favorite artists of the deceased.

 In the days immediately following the passing of a loved one, particularly if the death is unexpected or after a difficult illness, the bereaved may be too overwhelmed and exhausted to be fully present.
 They may find it difficult to receive all of the friends and family that gather to offer condolences.
-It is also often difficult for people to travel long distances at a moment’s notice to attend a funeral.
-For these reasons and others, many families are choosing to have a memorial party in addition to, or even instead of, a traditional funeral.
-These parties are often scheduled several months after a person passes away.
+It is also difficult for people to travel long distances at a moment’s notice to attend a funeral.
+For these reasons and others, many families choose to have a memorial party in addition to, or even instead of, a traditional funeral.
+These celebrations are often scheduled several months after a person passes away.

 A memorial party is a celebration of a life.
-It is a time for friends and family to gather after some of the shock and grief over their loved one’s death has given way to gratitude and reflection.
-People share stories and memories and along with the tears there is laughter.
+It is a time for friends and family to gather after some of the shock and grief over their loved one’s death has given way to gratitude for their life.
+People share stories and memories and reflections and along with tears there is laughter.